Ho Chi Minh City

 Although at present the road and transportation have also developed much, people may still use boats to travel between districts since Saigon River flows through almost districts in Ho Chi Minh City.
 Therefore, tourists absolutely may see the whole city by sailing a boat along the Saigon River.

 Not only inside the city, but Saigon River also connect Ho Chi Minh City to other provinces and other attractive destinations such as Cu Chi tunnels, a well-known historical attraction in the suburb of the city.
-Or you may also sail along Saigon River to reach Mekong Delta to discover provinces in the south pole of Vietnam.
+Or you may also sail along the river to reach Mekong Delta to discover provinces in the south pole of Vietnam.

 IV.
 What to Do at Saigon River?